CLNEulalia/Heroku-Atlas-Deployment/README.md

-# Deployment for Node-Mongo-Express: Heroku & MLab
+# Deployment for Node-Mongo-Express: Heroku & Atlas

 ## Learning Objectives

 - Define deployment
 - Describe the difference between development, test, and production environments
 - Use environmental variables to keep sensitive data out of code
-- Set up a Mongoose database using MLab
+- Set up a Mongoose database using Atlas
 - Deploy a Node App using Heroku

 ## About Deployment